 f.
 In line with our usual practice, the intention is that the GOsC will hold a public consultation on the draft guidance and the analysis of that consultation considered by Council at a future meeting.

-Agreed: the Committee agreed that subject to amendments the draft guidance on drafting determinations should be recommended to Council for approval to go out to consultation.
+Agreed: the Committee agreed that, subject to amendments, the draft guidance on drafting determinations should be recommended to Council for consultation.

 Item 8: Draft Bank of Conditions for Health Committee